sgmselli/Authentication-System/README.md

-# User-registration-and-authentication-GUI-
+# Authentication System

-Using Java and SQL server, I created a user authentication and registration connecting the technologies with a JDBC API
+Authentication and registration system GUI in Java that connects to a SQLServer database via JDBC.

+Implements a hashing method for secure storage.